A survey and analysis of TLS interception mechanisms and motivations: Challenges introduced by TLS

 Only application-layer load balancers (ALBs) that are not TLS terminators suffer from encrypted TLS traffic.
 This seems to be the case in cellular networks when MLB, traffic queuing, or dynamic QoS is used~\cite{rfc8404}.
 In those three cases, TLS traffic prevents these functions from obtaining the relevant information to make decisions, possibly leading to a degraded user experience.

-AWS ALB enables balancing based on the request host/path and query parameters; however, if the full requested URL is unavailable to the balancer, the application could be adapted in a way that balancing-related information appears in an outer layer, e.g., DNS or IP.
+Cloud-based ALBs enable balancing based on the request host/path and query parameters; however, if the full requested URL is unavailable to the balancer, the application could be adapted in a way that balancing-related information appears in an outer layer, e.g., DNS or IP.
 The TLS SNI extension could also be used as a replacement for host-based routing.

 ALBs typically communicate the source IP address to the next hop by inserting it as an HTTP header (e.g., X-Forwarded-For) when needed.
 Without terminating TLS sessions, such load balancers could simply encapsulate the traffic with, e.g., the PROXY protocol~\cite{proxy-protocol} that wraps TLS traffic with additional headers.